wix-incubator/wix-rest-docs/guides/Errors.md

 # Errors
-Error messages are a fundamental component of Wix's APIs, providing critical information and guidance when something goes wrong.
+Errors are a fundamental component of Wix's APIs, providing critical information and guidance when something goes wrong.
 Most of Wix's errors follow a standardized format, as described below.

 ## Error properties